coleifer/peewee/docs/peewee/playhouse.rst

 .. py:class:: Introspector(metadata[, schema=None])

     Metadata can be extracted from a database by instantiating an :py:class:`Introspector`.
-Rather than instantiating this class directly, it is recommended to use the factory method :py:classmethod:`~Introspector.from_database`.
+Rather than instantiating this class directly, it is recommended to use the factory method :py:meth:`~Introspector.from_database`.

     .. py:classmethod:: from_database(database[, schema=None])